Robert R. Cargill, Ph.D.

-Dr. Robert Raymond Cargill is Assistant Professor of Classics and Religious Studies at The University of Iowa.
+Dr. Robert Raymond Cargill is Associate Professor of Classics and Religious Studies at The University of Iowa.
 He is a biblical studies scholar, classicist, archaeologist, author, and digital humanist.
 His research includes study in the Qumran and the Dead Sea Scrolls, literary criticism of the Bible and the Pseudepigrapha, and the Ancient Near East.
 He has appeared as an expert on numerous television documentaries and specials and is an advocate for social justice and public higher education.
 He previously worked and taught at UCLA.

 A.A. – Fresno City College (Liberal Arts)

 M.Div. – Pepperdine University

 M.A. – UCLA (Ancient Near Eastern Civilizations)

 Ph.D. – UCLA (Near Eastern Languages and Cultures)